+III.
 USE CASES

-Before addressing the design of an SDWN architecture, in this section we describe some use cases in which the adoption of an SDWN approach brings significant advantages.
+Before addressing the design of an SDWN architecture, in this section we describe some use cases in which the adoption of a software defined wireless networking approach brings significant advantages.
 Rather than identifying an exhaustive set of use cases, the purpose of these use cases is simply to illustrate some of the potential advantages of adopting an SDN approach in a mobile wireless environment.